Holyoke Health Center, Inc.

 support and education on a variety of diabetes self management

 topics.
-Promotoras are trained in goal setting, problem solving, action planning, communication techniques, health literacy and
+Promotoras were trained in goal setting, problem solving, action planning, communication techniques, health literacy and

 general knowledge about diabetes.
-They are mentors, teachers
+They were mentors, teachers

 and advocates for patients with type 2 diabetes.

-HHC’s organizational philosophy has led to a culture that
+HHC’s organizational philosophy led to a culture that

 recognizes the importance of a collaborative relationship among

 the patient, provider and support staff in order to achieve successful chronic disease self management.
-HHC anticipates
+HHC anticipated

 that this culture will result in long-term,